jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2b.md

 Every reduction in the cost of maintaining the fixed capital, which does not reduce productivity, must increase the fund which mobilizes industry.
 The reduction in the cost increases the society's real revenue.

-26 The substitution of gold and silver money with paper, replaces a very expensive instrument of commerce with one much less costly.
+{{< s v="26" >}} The substitution of gold and silver money with paper, replaces a very expensive instrument of commerce with one much less costly.
 It is sometimes equally convenient.

 Circulation is carried on by a new wheel.
 This new wheel costs less to build and maintain.
 But it is not obvious how this new wheel increases the gross or net revenue of society.